 Get all your questions answered here.

-We help ensure that youth who are in the child welfare system (from birth through age 21) have their physical, emotional, and social needs met on a daily basis in a family setting—until they’re reunited with their own family or another permanent option is arranged.
-Our Regular Foster Care families are paired with a Nexus-PATH social worker who knows the family well and understands how they can best help children in their home.
-These families provide a lower level of care than our Treatment Foster Care homes.
-Youth in Regular Foster Care do not need to have a mental health diagnosis in order to receive services through Nexus-PATH.
+Through Regular Foster Care, youth ages 0-21 in the child welfare system receive support of their daily physical, emotional, and social needs by a Nexus-PATH regular foster family.
+These families are paired with a social worker who knows them well and understands how they can best help children in their home until they are reunited with their own family or another permanent option is arranged.
+Regular foster care families provide a lower level of care than our TFC homes.
+Youth do not need to have a mental health diagnosis in order to receive RFC services through Nexus-PATH.

 Independent Living Services